 It is important that your criminal lawyer is aware of every possible defence that you have at your disposal, so they can give you an informed opinion and advise you of all the possible options.

 The majority of criminal lawyers in NSW work at a number of different courts across the state.

 This gives them in-depth knowledge of the different judges and magistrates who may end up deciding the outcome of your case.

 If your criminal lawyer is a NSW specialist with a good reputation and strong relationships with local magistrates, it can benefit you considerably.

-A positive relationship between a local lawyer and a magistrate can be particularly beneficial if you are applying for a Section 10 or another type of specific consideration that depends on the magistrate’s discretion.
+A positive relationship between a local lawyer and a magistrate can be particularly beneficial if you are applying for a section 10 dismissal or conditional release order or another type of specific consideration that depends on the magistrate’s discretion.

 If your lawyer is trusted and respected by the magistrate, they are more likely to listen to their opinion, than that of a lawyer from interstate – a lawyer they don’t know.

 Going to court can be a daunting experience, especially if it is your first time.
 Although there are many similarities between the court process in NSW and other states, there are a few differences.